 Cornerstone content, as mentioned, needs to be long-form, highly informative content based on your main offerings and areas of expertise.

 This type of in-depth content helps establish you as an authority in the market.
-That alone can make converting customers easier as they’re more likely to trust your brand and its products/services.
+That alone can make converting customers easier as they’re more likely to trust your brand and its products or services.

 3. It Builds Natural Links

-Natural links are backlinks whereby other domains link to your content because it’s good quality and they think it will be valuable to share with their audience.
+Natural links are backlinks whereby other domains link to your content because it’s high quality and they believe it will be valuable to share with their audience.

 These kinds of links are a crucial part of SEO and can also help increase your visibility and authority.
 To get these links, you need to create high-quality content that informs, educates, and/or entertains.